But What Exactly is Back Fat?

 Please note that these exercises are recommended for anyone who does a lot of ab (core) exercises.
 Working your core without working your back muscles causes an imbalance and can lead to back pain and soreness.

 We hope you found this beneficial and would love to hear from you.
-Thank you for taking time out of your busy day to visit and we hope you visit often.
+Thank you for spending time with us today, we hope you visit often.
 Wishing you the best of health!

-Important Note: Please see Doctor Jonathan’s comment above about modifications to the superman exercise.
+Important Note: Please see Doctor Jonathan’s comment above about changes to the superman exercise.